Cheapest online supermarkets 2022

 Go bagless with online food shopping

-It's kind of baffling that having plastic bags in an online order is even a thing anyway.
+Shockingly, plastic bags in online orders are still a thing.
 The delivery comes in crates and they bring it to your door, so there's really no need to have any type of bag.

-Either way, the fact remains that your online grocery shopping might still come packed in plastic bags, so be sure to select the bagless option to avoid the bag charge while cutting down on plastic.
+Either way, the fact remains that your online grocery shopping might still come packed in plastic bags.
+You can select the bagless option to avoid the bag charge while cutting down on plastic.
 It's a small way to help your purse and the planet.

 -